Its January a positive time of year, a new beginning and a time to start as we mean to go on.

 Changing anything does not happen overnight, and there are always different steps and processes involved map them out and create a structured plan.

 For more help on creating a structured plan check out: You Need A Body Transformation Plan

 5) Make it Performance Not Image-Based!

 I hate to admit it, but Fitness new year’s resolutions are, in essence, selfish!

-Nine times out of ten they are appearance-based and even when there not it is usually the end result and if that’s what you want that is fine.
-The big problem I see with this is peoples perception of what is achievable, how they can actually look and the time scales involved is completely skewed, and that is an overall issue in the fitness industry these days!
+Nine times out of ten they are appearance-based and even when they’re not it is usually the end result and if that’s what you want that is fine.
+The big problem I see with this is people’s perception of what is achievable, and how they can actually look and the time scales involved are completely skewed, and that is an overall issue in the fitness industry these days!

 The result is that it makes image resolutions, goals and perceptions unrealistic and unachievable, to the extent that they are demoralising and damaging.